Health Unit Clerk - with Practicum Program

 Total Courses: 11

-Upon completion of this program, the Health Unit Clerk / Nursing Unit Clerk graduate will be able to:
+Upon completion of this program, the Health Unit Clerk graduate will be able to:

 - Apply the knowledge and skills to act safely, ethically, and responsibly as a health care team member.